Purush-5268/Paidipilli_Purushotham_RISC-V-SOC-VSD-Week_6/README.md

 docker
 ```

-> [Image: Open lane.jpg]

 Once inside the Docker container (prompt changes to `bash-4.2$`), we start the OpenLANE flow in **interactive mode**.

 ```bash
 ./flow.tcl -interactive
 ```

-This starts the Tcl shell (prompt changes to `%`).

 ### 3.3 ⚙️ Design Preparation Step

-Inside the Tcl shell, we first load the OpenLANE package and then prepare our design, `picorv32a`.
+Inside the Tcl shell (prompt changes to `%`), we first load the OpenLANE package and then prepare our design, `picorv32a`.

 ```tcl
 # Load the OpenLANE package